 Finding a certified coach allows you as a client to filter amongst those coaches who do this “informally” and those who have really dedicated themselves to being professional coaches.
 For example, as of 2014, only 1 out of 4 ICF member coaches in the UK hold an ICF Associate Certified Coach (ACC) credential.
 You can access the UK’s ICF ACC credentialed coaches directory here.

 I completed my professional coach training through CTI (104 in-person hours), and awarded my ICF ACC credential in 2014.
 My coach training through CTI, my marketing background, and my experiences reinventing my own career all feed into the coaching you can expect to receive from me.
-At the end of 2016, I’ve completed 500+ hours of professional coaching with individual clients.
+At the end of 2022, I completed 800+ hours of professional coaching with individual clients.

 Can I work with a coach who lives in a different geography?

 Absolutely.
-I wouldn’t let geography be the primary factor in finding the right coach.
 I’m based in the UK, but I’ve coached clients around the world, including those in the United Kingdom, United States, Canada, Switzerland, Italy, Belgium, Qatar, India, Saudi Arabia, Nigeria, and Australia.
 I welcome clients from anywhere in the world as long as you’re proficient in English, my primary language (wish I could speak more!).

-With my clients in London, we often have our sessions over Skype or phone anyway.
-In the United States, I do have a particular affinity toward working with professionals in San Francisco, Chicago, or Washington, DC since my professional networks are strongest in those cities.
+With my clients in London, we often have our sessions over Zoom anyway.
+In the United States, I do have a particular affinity toward working with professionals in San Francisco, Chicago, New York, City, or Washington, DC since my professional networks are strongest in those cities.